CodinGame/codingame-sdk-playground/core-concepts/core-4-configuration.md

 │   └── stub.txt
 ```

-Please note that you **cannot** have two different types of game in your levels. *Optimization* games are an exception: you can have several levels as long as you have a unique *opti* level (the others must be *solo* games).
+Please note that you **cannot** have different types of game in your levels.
+Inconsistent `config.ini` files will cause unspecified behaviour.

 ### Viewer configuration <a name="viewer-configuration"></a>